acmsigsoft/EmpiricalStandards/docs/SystematicReviews.md

 ## Suggested Readings

+Paul Ralph and Sebastian Baltes.
+2022.
+Paving the Way for Mature Secondary Research: The Seven Types of Literature Review. *Proceedings of The ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2022) Ideas, Visions and Reflections Track*, Singapore: ACM, Nov.
+14–18.

 Moher D, Liberati A, Tetzlaff J, Altman DG, The PRISMA Group (2009).
 *P*referred *R*eporting *I*tems for *S*ystematic Reviews and
 *M*eta-*A*nalyses: The PRISMA Statement.
 PLoS Med 6, 7: e1000097.